 “How we live is not only important for us as human beings, but also for the world,” says Tanya.
 “If we design living spaces with a lesser environmental footprint – with the earth and our comfort in mind – we’re not only creating beautiful healthy spaces, but we’re doing our bit for the climate.
 For us, our home demonstrates what is possible.”

 This Brunswick terrace home features a classically elegant kitchen which makes our hearts skip a beat.
 The home runs from 100% renewable energy via a solar system and 100% green power.
-Some of the key features of this kitchen we love is the green cabinets (handpainted in water based paint so they can be repainted easily), un-lacquered copper cabinet handles and tap (chosen for their natural, microbial qualities) and exterior ventilated corner pantry rack which houses many perishables that only need to be kept cool, not cold, such as vegetables, fruit, bread and eggs.
+Some of the key features of this kitchen we love are the green cabinets (handpainted in water-based paint so they can be repainted easily), un-lacquered copper cabinet handles and taps (chosen for their natural, microbial qualities) and exterior ventilated corner pantry rack which houses many perishables that only need to be kept cool, not cold, such as vegetables, fruit, bread and eggs.

 Graphic Designer / Digital Marketing